 Making Light-Up Fashion: Introduction to LEDs for Wearable Tech

 Whether for awe-inspiring high fashion, functional wearables, or costuming and cosplay: many DIY designers and makers are integrating LED lights into their garments.
-But for someone who is new to electronics, it can be confusing to know where to start.
-For the absolute beginner, here’s a primer demystifying using LED lighting for wearable tech.

 Two Pin LEDs: The Basics